romhackraces/baserom/README.md

 To make life easier, this BaseROM comes some helpful script to automate the process of applying additional custom assets to your ROM as well as for backing things up and creating a patch for distribution.

-`@build_baserom.bat`
-- does a lot of the work for you when it comes to inserting custom assets into your ROM by present a list the options corresponding to each of the tools.
+- `@build_baserom.bat`: does a lot of the work for you when it comes to inserting custom assets into your ROM by present a list the options corresponding to each of the tools.

-`@backup_baserom.bat`
-- gives you the option to exports all modified levels, edited map16 and/or shared palettes from your ROM using Lunar Magic, as well as create a time-stamped backup of your ROM if you desire.
+- `@backup_baserom.bat`: gives you the option to exports all modified levels, edited map16 and/or shared palettes from your ROM using Lunar Magic, as well as create a time-stamped backup of your ROM if you desire.

-`@restore_from_backup.bat`
-- restores global assets your ROM from a time-stamped based backup and imports previously-exported levels, map16 and palettes into your ROM.
+- `@restore_from_backup.bat`: restores global assets your ROM from a time-stamped based backup and imports previously-exported levels, map16 and palettes into your ROM.
 Requires Lunar Magic and the backup scripts to be run first.

 ## More Information